 Keep PII Out of Google Analytics

-Another piece of being privacy-law compliant is keep personally identifiable information (PII) out of Google Analytics.
+Another piece of being privacy-law compliant is keeping personally identifiable information (PII) out of Google Analytics.
 However, there are various website features, CRMs, email marketing platforms, and more that can add PII to Google Analytics without your knowledge, making you not compliant.

 To keep PII out of Google Analytics, MonsterInsights strips sensitive information out of your URLs, ensuring it doesn’t end up in Google Analytics.
 Simply enable the Privacy Guard feature to keep your Analytics account PII-free.